dexter7k-maloneykf/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive to write clean, concise, and easily understandable code.
 Remember that someone else (or future you) will read and maintain it.
 Optimize for readability and maintainability, as complex solutions often lead to bugs and unnecessary complications.
 Always keep in mind that less code frequently means less room for error."

 "Also, 'Premature optimization is the root of all evil.' — Donald Knuth.
 Focus on writing correct and clear code first; optimize only when necessary and after profiling.
 Lastly, 'Code is read much more often than it is written.'
 Make your code a story that can be followed effortlessly by others."

+# 2024-03-14
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this translates to writing clean, maintainable code that solves problems efficiently.
+Always strive for clarity and avoid unnecessary complexity.
+Remember, what you build today may be read, modified, and maintained by others tomorrow.
+Invest time in making your code expressive and straightforward, as it's a long-term investment in the robustness and adaptability of your software systems."